Hatch, a neobank for SMBs, launches with $20M in funding from investors like Kleiner Perkins, Foundation and Plaid’s founders – TechCrunch

 “A hard credit check is actually quite difficult for recent immigrants or Americans who had trouble in their recent history.
 If you declare bankruptcy, it takes seven years to get it struck off your credit history,” said Nguyen.
 “To us, I think the more important factors are whether you actually have a business and whether that business is growing.
 We have a couple of examples of folks who declared bankruptcy three or four years ago, but they have a business that is booming and growing, and we’re happy to underwrite or originate that line of credit for them.”

-But he emphasizes that Hatch, a signatory of the Small Business Owner’s Bill of Rights, does not see lending as permanent solution and will not encourage its users to take on unnecessary debt.
+But he emphasizes that Hatch, a signatory of the Small Business Owner’s Bill of Rights, does not see lending as a permanent solution and will not encourage its users to take on unnecessary debt.

 “I think the reason we feel so strongly about this is that we want to win when our customers win,” Nguyen said.
 “If all we did was lending, then you would almost have a misalignment of incentives where you want to encourage lending retention.
 Given our business bank accounts and our revenue model, which is $10 a month and debit interchange, we really win when the business continues to exist.
 So for us, it’s almost a matter of building that financial independence for our customers.”